octocloudlabs/supercharge-docs/docs/ray/lab-4.md

 `"workbench.activityBar.visible": true,`

 Such is the case with the activity bar.
-I often try to save a few pixels while code, so for me it's off by default, but when I record, I want to make sure it's on.
+I often try to save a few pixels while I'm  coding, so for me the activity bar is off normally, but when I record, I want to make sure it's on.

 ## Default Settings

-Just in case you're wondering, here's what the [default settings](https://code.visualstudio.com/docs/getstarted/settings#_default-settings) for Visual Studio Code look like.
+Just in case you're wondering, here's what the [default settings](https://code.visualstudio.com/docs/getstarted/settings#_default-settings) for Visual Studio look like.

 ## Settings Documentation

-To learn more about settings, check out the [online documentation](https://code.visualstudio.com/docs/getstarted/settings)
+To learn more about settings, check out the VS Code [online documentation](https://code.visualstudio.com/docs/getstarted/settings)

 ## Our Defaults